kunjcr2/how-llms-are-made/README.md

 > A simple pipeline of how LLMs are made from scratch

 ## Data Preprocessing pipeline
+We basically get the data from the file and convert those into encodings of tokens using **tiktoken** and then we convert those into the datasets and convert dataset to dataloader and then using embedding layer to get the embeddings of tokens as that is what we call feature extraction.
 1. Get the data, and store it in a variable
 2. Use tiktoken and get the vocab of gpt2 which is about 50257 in length.
    - We use .get_encoding("gpt2")